 We primarily head out into nature to enjoy some peace and quiet, or just the sound of a babbling brook.
 Unfortunately, even nature’s sounds are becoming more difficult to hear.
 Especially in our National Parks, National Reserves, and National Monuments.

 According to a study conducted by Colorado State University and the National Parks Service, noise levels in some of the National Parks are twice as high as the natural sounds.
 Among the 21% of places studied, human noise had risen to 10 times louder than background noise like wind, creeks, and birds.

 Their study was conducted at 400 locations around the country.
 The noisiest parks were found to be near shorelines such as Florida, and metropolitan areas with airports in the Eastern U.S.

-Consequently, the most quiet parks were determined to be out west.
+Consequently, the quietest parks were determined to be out west.
 However, there are still some places where you can still take your RV or trailer and enjoy some silence and solitude.
 Just remember to keep your own human noises down by turning off your generator, radios, and engines.

 1. Great Basin National Park, Nevada

 Ranked as one of the least visited parks in the country, Great Basin National Park is not only super quiet but also really dark.
 As a designated International Dark Sky Park, the stargazing at Great Basin is stellar.
 The reason for this is that the park is located nearly 250 miles away from any major city.

 It takes a lot of driving to get to its remote location, and as a result that keeps most of the crowds away.
 The best campgrounds at Great Basin for RVers are at Lower Lehman Creek and Upper Lehman Creek.

 2. Olympic National Park, Washington